Abdulaziz-Alrashidi/Data_Analysis/Projects/SpaceX Data Analysis/README.md

 SpaceX Falcon 9 First Stage Landing Prediction

 This repository contains a comprehensive data analysis project focused on understanding and predicting the success of SpaceX Falcon 9 first-stage landings.
-It demonstrates end-to-end data analysis workflows, from raw data collection to feature engineering, exploratory analysis, and predictive modeling.
+It demonstrates end-to-end data analysis workflows, from raw data collection to feature engineering, exploratory analysis, and predictive modeling using Python.

 Project Focus